makersacademy/CV/README.md

 - OOP, TDD, MVC, DDD
 - Agile/XP
-- Ruby, Rails, JavaScript
+- Ruby, Rails, JavaScript, React, Redux
-- RSpec, Jasmine
+- RSpec, Jasmine, Cypress

 #### University of Bristol (September 2012 - June 2016)

 - Mechanical Engineering
 - 2:1
-- Captained the University Korfball team (Yes it exists)
+- Captained the University Korfball team
 - Took a year out in 2014 to pursue a venture in Bitcoin Brokering

 #### Radley College (September 2010 - June 2012)
-- A Levels : A* in Mathematics, As in Further Mathematics, Physics and Geography
+- A Levels :
+A* in Mathematics
+A in Further Mathematics
+A in Physics
+A in Geography

 ## Experience